 - B.Econ., Dongbei University of Finance and Economics

 Dr. Steven Pai XU received his Ph.D. in Economics from the University of British Columbia in 2008.
 He also holds a Bachelor degree in Economics from Dongbei University of Finance and Economics, and an M.A. in Economics from the University of New Brunswick.
-He joined the Faculty of Business and Economics at the University of Hong Kong in 2008, and became an Associate Professor in 2015.
+He joined the Faculty of Business and Economics (now HKU Business School) in 2008 and became Associate Professor in 2015.